RyanMonkey/sdonate-docs/configuration/paypal.rst

 .. image:: pppics/2.png

 Now login using your Steam account at sdonate.com and go to your account page.
-Scroll down to "PayPal API Settings" and click on "Update PayPal API Settings".
+Click on "Change PayPal Email Address" and enter the email address of the PayPal account, and submit.
+Now, scroll down to "PayPal API Settings" and click on "Update PayPal API Settings".

 .. image:: pppics/4.png